From Fashion Model to Martha Stewart Cake Designer: How an ICE Alum Found Her Sweet Spot

 Wendy Kromer pipes icing on a cake.

-The sleepy, Lake Erie town of Sandusky, Ohio, seems light-years removed from the high-couture runways of Paris and Tokyo.
-Wendy Kromer has traveled that route, however, carving out successful careers both as a fashion model and as a cake decorator while working with an array of industry superstars along the way.
+The sleepy Lake Erie town of Sandusky, Ohio, seems light-years away from the high-couture runways of Paris and Tokyo.
+Wendy Kromer has traveled that route — carving out successful careers both as a fashion model and a cake decorator, working with an array of industry superstars along the way.

-Since 1995, Wendy has been a contributing editor for Martha Stewart Omnimedia.
-Dozens of Wendy’s cake designs have adorned the cover of Martha Stewart Weddings magazine, and she co-authored “Martha Stewart’s Wedding Cakes,” a book that includes more than 100 wedding cake designs and recipes.
+Beginning in 1995, Kromer was a contributing editor for Martha Stewart Omnimedia.
+Dozens of her cake designs adorned the cover of Martha Stewart Weddings magazine, and she co-authored “Martha Stewart’s Wedding Cakes,” a book that includes more than 100 wedding cake designs and recipes.

 “Wendy Kromer has been making cakes with us since day one,” says Martha Stewart on her website marthastewartweddings.com.
 “She is so good and so unbelievably creative.”

-ICE alum Wendy Kromer makes makes custom cakes for weddings, birthdays, anniversaries and everyday occasions in Ohio.
+ICE alum Wendy Kromer makes custom cakes for weddings, birthdays, anniversaries and everyday occasions in Ohio.

-Wendy describes her style as “classic elegance, timeless.”
-She attended the Pastry & Baking Arts program at the Institute of Culinary Education when it was known as Peter Kump's New York Cooking School.
+Kromer describes her style as “classic elegance, timeless.”
+She attended the Pastry & Baking Arts program at ICE when it was known as Peter Kump's New York Cooking School.

 “It’s all about texture,” she says of the piping method, popularized in the 1920s by Pastry Chef Joseph Lambeth.
 “It reminds me of beautiful ceiling details.”